partiql/partiql-ir-generator/README.md

 `include_file` is recursive, so any type domains in any files included by `a.ion` and `b.ion` will also be present.
 Any attempt to include a file that has already been seen will be ignored.

 Paths are always relative to the directory containing the current file.
-The working directory at the time the `pig` is command is irrelevant.
+The working directory at the time `pig` is executed is irrelevant.

 ```
 (include_file "subdir/partiql.ion")